BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/06-Test-Mmojo-Server.md

 <img width="543" height="400" alt="image" src="https://github.com/user-attachments/assets/31055741-4697-441e-a3e3-a191401a7e8c" />

+Bookmark Mmojo Complete in your browser while you're there.

 ---
 ### Stop Mmojo Server
 Go back to the Terminal window and hit `CTRL-C` on your keyboard to stop Mmojo Server.
 You may need to hit it twice.